psipred/DeepMetaPSICOV/README.md

 # DeepMetaPSICOV 1.0
 ### Deep residual neural networks for protein contact prediction

-### NB This repo is still under development and is not yet ready for production use.
-We estimate that it will be ready in a few weeks once all testing is complete.

 Shaun M. Kandathil, Joe G. Greener and David T. Jones

 University College London